jeev20/OpenAI-Streamlit-WebApp/readme.md

 # at the end of the file add this
 export OPENAI_API_KEY="YOUR OPENAI API KEY"
 ```
-To check all the environment variable is set we use
+To check all the environment variables we can use
 ```bash
 printenv
 ```
-OR
+To check a specific one we can use `echo`
 ```bash
 echo $OPENAI_API_KEY
 ```